Contains the active ingredient levetiracetam (pronounced "LEE ve tye RA se tam")

 - wheezing or difficulty breathing

-- swelling of the face, lips, mouth, throat or tongue or other parts of the body
+- swelling, blistering or peeling skin around the face, lips, mouth, throat, tongue, genitals or other parts of the body

 - rash, itching or hives on the skin.